Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/replication-operations.markdown

 - Committed transactions.

 {{% refer %}}
-All the operations that are replicated, are also recovered during the space recovery process.
-See [Space Instance Recovery](./space-instance-recovery.html)
+All the operations that are replicated are also recovered during the space recovery process.
+See [Space Instance Recovery](./space-instance-recovery.html).
 {{%/refer%}}

 # Which Operations are Not Replicated?